arinze19/TOP-React-project-3/README.md

 # About

-This Project is a part of the Learn Rreact series from [The odin project](https://theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/memory-card)
+This Project is a part of the Learn React series from [The odin project](https://theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/memory-card)

 ## Structure

-the src folder holds two directories. 'components' and 'styles'.
-Components is further divided into distinct directories that house specific components relating to one another.
-The styles components is structured the same as the components but houses css files for their respective namesake js files in components.
+the src folder holds two directories. 'components', 'helper-functions' and 'styles'.
+Components is further divided into distinct directories that house specific component files relating to one another.
+The styles and helper functions folder is structured the same as the components folder but houses css files and helper js files for their respective namesake components.

 ## Live Preview

-A live preview of this project can be found [Here](httsp://arinze19.github.io/TOP-React-project-3)
+A live preview of this project can be found [Here](https://arinze19.github.io/TOP-React-project-3)

 ## Available Scripts